With a mix of Saban and swag, Collins takes over at Temple

-PHILADELPHIA (AP) — Geoff Collins flips through the pages in three-ring binder, and then grabs another and does the same.
+PHILADELPHIA (AP) — Geoff Collins flips through the pages in a three-ring binder, and then grabs another and does the same.

 He finds the pages he wants and puts them side-by-side.
 Two travel itineraries, one from his time as Florida defensive coordinator and one that was used by his predecessor at Temple.